buddycloud/buddycloud.com/slate/source/includes/_accounts.md

 Removes a user account.

-<aside class="warning">Deleting a user will delete their account.
-It will not delete their channels.
-To completely remove the user, an application should first delete their channels, then the user account.</aside>
+<aside class="warning">Deleting a user will delete their account _not_ their channels.
+Your application should first delete their channel(s), then remove the user account.</aside>

 ### HTTP Request
 `DELETE https://demo.buddycloud.org/api/account`